About UCHF

 • The Board: Oversees operations, programs, and resources, including representatives from founding members, Ukrainian authorities, and civil society.

-• Committees: Expert, Scientific, Ethics and Governance, and Audit Committees provide expert guidance, ensure compliance, and support good governance.
+• Committees: Expert, Ethics and Governance, and Audit Committees provide expert guidance, ensure compliance, and support good governance.

 Members: